-A common misconception is that a wife gets half of her husband’s assets on divorce.
+A common misconception is that a wife gets half of her husband’s assets in a divorce.
 This is incorrect.
 The court will examine each spouse’s increase in net worth (assets minus debts) and equalize the difference.
 An equal division of property is presumed and any party seeking an unequal distribution will have to prove that their spouse improvidently depleted assets.
-That said, which assets are subject to division, whether or not certain assets are exempt from equalization and what value is assigned to the assets can be complicated and it is best to contact experienced counsel to deal with these issues.
+That said, which assets are subject to division, whether or not certain assets are exempt from equalization, and what value is assigned to the assets, can be complicated and it is best to contact experienced counsel to deal with these issues.